 Car seat safety ratings won’t mean a thing if your car seat is installed wrong.
 US News reported on a 2011 car seat safety study, in which 46% of car seats were found to be installed incorrectly.
 And within that study, only 80% of parents even read the directions for installation.
 That number should be 100%, people!

 There are 2 ways to install most car seats: the latch system and the vehicle belt.
 The LATCH system, which stands for Lower Anchors and Tethers for Children, is a clip system that attaches the seat directly to the vehicle’s seat.
 The vehicle belt can buckle the seat into the car to keep it secure.

 Each manufacturer has its own way of installing a car seat.
 Installation depends on whether you do it forward or rear-facing, and also what type of car seat you have (convertible, infant carrier with base, booster seat, etc.).
 NHTSA has wonderful installation instructions and videos to make it easy.
 YouTube can be a fantastic resource for finding installation videos for your particular model too!

 So how do you know if it’s done properly?
 The Children’s Hospital of Philadelphia has a fantastic guide that focuses on 5 main areas for correct car seat installation:

 One more important thing that they forgot: car seat angle.
 US News says that if the car seat isn’t at a 30 to 45 degree angle, the child could come out of the car seat harness in an accident.
 Double check the level on your car seat to make sure your seat is at the right angle for your child’s weight and age.
-Proper angle can betough to achieve in a small car with litttle space, so make sure you’ve got one of the Best Car Seats for Small Cars.
+The proper angle can be tough to achieve in a small car with little space, so make sure you’ve got one of the Best Car Seats for Small Cars.